- DBMS Tutorial

-Disk failures include formation of bad sectors, unreachability to the disk, disk head crash or any other failure, which destroys all or part of disk storage
+Disk failures include formation of bad sectors, unreachability to the disk, disk head crash or any other failure, which destroys all or a part of disk storage.

-We have already described storage system here.
-In brief, the storage structure can be divided in various categories:
+We have already described the storage system.
+In brief, the storage structure can be divided into two categories −

-Volatile storage: As name suggests, this storage does not survive system crashes and mostly placed very closed to CPU by embedding them onto the chipset itself for examples: main memory, cache memory.
-They are fast but can store a small amount of information.
+Volatile storage − As the name suggests, a volatile storage cannot survive system crashes.
+Volatile storage devices are placed very close to the CPU; normally they are embedded onto the chipset itself.
+For example, main memory and cache memory are examples of volatile storage.
+They are fast but can store only a small amount of information.

-Nonvolatile storage: These memories are made to survive system crashes.
-They are huge in data storage capacity but slower in accessibility.
-Examples may include, hard disks, magnetic tapes, flash memory, non-volatile (battery backed up) RAM.
+Non-volatile storage − These memories are made to survive system crashes.
+They are huge in data storage capacity, but slower in accessibility.
+Examples may include hard-disks, magnetic tapes, flash memory, and non-volatile (battery backed up) RAM.

 Recovery and Atomicity

-When a system crashes, it many have several transactions being executed and various files opened for them to modifying data items.
-As we know that transactions are made of various operations, which are atomic in nature.
-But according to ACID properties of DBMS, atomicity of transactions as a whole must be maintained that is, either all operations are executed or none.
+When a system crashes, it may have several transactions being executed and various files opened for them to modify the data items.
+Transactions are made of various operations, which are atomic in nature.
+But according to ACID properties of DBMS, atomicity of transactions as a whole must be maintained, that is, either all the operations are executed or none.

-When DBMS recovers from a crash it should maintain the following:
+When a DBMS recovers from a crash, it should maintain the following −

-It should check the states of all transactions, which were being executed.
+It should check the states of all the transactions, which were being executed.

-A transaction may be in the middle of some operation; DBMS must ensure the atomicity of transaction in this case.
+A transaction may be in the middle of some operation; the DBMS must ensure the atomicity of the transaction in this case.

-It should check whether the transaction can be completed now or needs to be rolled back.
+It should check whether the transaction can be completed now or it needs to be rolled back.

-No transactions would be allowed to left DBMS in inconsistent state.
+No transactions would be allowed to leave the DBMS in an inconsistent state.

-There are two types of techniques, which can help DBMS in recovering as well as maintaining the atomicity of transaction:
+There are two types of techniques, which can help a DBMS in recovering as well as maintaining the atomicity of a transaction −

 Maintaining the logs of each transaction, and writing them onto some stable storage before actually modifying the database.

-Maintaining shadow paging, where are the changes are done on a volatile memory and later the actual database is updated.
+Maintaining shadow paging, where the changes are done on a volatile memory, and later, the actual database is updated.

-The log file is kept on stable storage media
+The log file is kept on a stable storage media.